Ceudan/Match-Roads-Between-Databases/README.md

 ![Visualization of road algorithm matching process Step 2](images/ex2_matches.png)
 ### Statistical Visualization
-Finally, the overlapping distance and direction of each matched section in relation to the query road is generated using simple geometry heuristics.
-Visualizations are produced to test program integrity.
+Finally, the overlap distance and direction of each matched section to the query road is calculated via geometric manipulations of the shapely objects.
+Optional visualizations are produced on the matching process and statistics to test program integrity.

 ![Visualization of road sections in Database 1](images/overlap_calcs.png)
 ## Results and Discussion